Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 # JobeInABox customized for SAMK

-This is a fork of [trampgeek/JobeInABox](https://github.com/trampgeek/jobeinabox) that introduces additional python 3 libraries for AI.
+This is a fork of [trampgeek/JobeInABox](https://github.com/trampgeek/jobeinabox) that introduces additional python 3 libraries for AI and an additional deployment script.

 This readme contains instructions for setting up [CodeRunner](https://coderunner.org.nz/) Moodle plugin and the required [Jobe](https://github.com/trampgeek/jobe) server using this repository as the Jobe image.
 This step-by-step tutorial has been made to work with Jobe server running on Ubuntu 20.04.